huazhz/Urban-Sound-Classification/README.md

-# Urban Sound classification
-Classification of UrbanSound8K dataset using transfer learning
+# Classification of UrbanSound8K dataset using transfer learning

 In this project, I'll show how I used a pre-trained model to classify audio samples into 10 different categories.